samturton2/Jenkins_DEV_ENV-Sparta_node_app/README.md

 - If Type Error with the `vagrant-hostsupdater`, still finding a fix, but for now can # out the `config.vm.hostname = "www.` line in the Vagrantfile.
 Can then enter the app by typing the ip address in the url.

+This is a change to the read me on dev-changes_to_readme branch